isomerpages/sndgo-corp/media-hub/speeches/_posts/2023-12-04-post-Opening Remarks at SCAI 2023.md

 <div style="padding: 25px 0px 0px 0px;"></div>

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: red; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Specifically, our goal in the next few days together is to identify the critical questions of AI, that, if answered systematically, will enable AI to truly serve the global good.
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #a6221c; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Specifically, our goal in the next few days together is to identify the critical questions of AI, that, if answered systematically, will enable AI to truly serve the global good.
 Asking the right questions gets us closer to the answers we need. </div>

 That is how the world has practically eliminated smallpox, banned CFCs, and developed COVID vaccinations, but the articulation of these questions needs to be sharp and specific — needle-like if you will.